mingjiliu/mingjiliu.github.io/_reviews/even-more-reviews.md

 Christ, it's November already and I'm twenty-seven. *Ne cherchez plus mon coeur; les bêtes l'ont mangé.* "My heart is lost; the beasts have eaten it."

-### *Melancholia*, dir.
-Lars von Trier

-*Melancholia* is a science-fiction-cum-mental-illness drama cleaved into two beguiling and balanced halves.

-The first half of the film depicts our heroine, a cripplingly depressed newlywed named Justine (Kirsten Dunst) suffering through her wedding reception.
-Everything goes to ruin as an ensemble cast of cruel and dysfunctional characters help turn her night into a disorientating and exhausting trial.
-This is greatly contrasted by the second half of the film, which intimately explores how Justine and her sister Claire (Charlotte Gainsbourg) deal with the imminent destruction of Planet Earth from its collision with a giant rogue planet.

-Well, shit.
-This certainly is a film that knows how to mix things up at the midway mark.
-And in true Lars von Trier fashion, the entire plot of the film (including the destruction of the Earth) is summarised in a stunning, somnambulant montage in the opening minutes.

-It's primarily a film about dealing with depression in the most buoyant (e.g. a wedding night) and adverse (e.g. the destruction of all life as we know it) of circumstances.
-I'm depressed, Dunst's character is clinically depressed throughout the film, and von Trier is a famously depressed director.
-So hurrah, this review is in good company.

-The first half of the film is the strongest.
-It is perhaps the most awkward and painful wedding celebration ever depicted onscreen.
-The centre does not even attempt to hold.
-Everything collapses, with actors like John Hurt, Stellan Skarsgård, and Kiefer Sutherland portraying characters that are various shades of human assholery.
-The staging, the pacing, the smallest of character interactions are all painfully realised.
-A couple of the scenes were so cringe inducing, I laughed aloud to relieve the tension.

-The second part, though conceptually fascinating, is less consistent in quality than the first.
-Whereas the first half was told from Justine's point-of-view, the second largely switches to that of Claire, who simply did not have as compelling a screen presence as Dunst's character.
-Because the film ends with Justine coming to terms with the ending of the world, I would've preferred the film to depict her character arc all the way through.
-Instead, towards the end of the film, Justine becomes a director self-insert character that delivers clomping, inorganic statements.
-"The Earth is evil, we don't need to grieve for it," she says to her sister at one point, and claims to have omniscient knowledge about life in the cosmos.
-Wait, what?
-So her depression... gave her oracular superpowers?
-The film briefly goes a bit loopy.

-This is still a stellar film.
-Not as good as *Antichrist*, not as punishing as *Dogville*, but well directed and effectively acted.
-Recommended.
-Enjoy plenty of obtuse symbolism and deeply uncomfortable character moments.

 ### *Those Who Leave and Those Who Stay*, Elena Ferrante

 > Become.
 It was a verb that had always obsessed me, but I realized it for the first time only in that situation.
 I wanted to become, even though I had never known what.
 And I had become, that was certain, but without an object, without a real passion, without a determined ambition.
 I had wanted to become something—here was the point—only because I was afraid that Lila would become someone and I would stay behind.
 My becoming was a becoming in her wake.
 I had to start again to become, but for myself, as an adult, outside of her.